ebzzry/ebzzry.github.io/src/en/actors-warriors.md

 out my ideas and hypotheses was worth everything.

 I went to college, briefly, but left soon after.
-I thought at that time that it has got to be one of the worst things to do if one wants to be come a Software Engineer.
+I thought at that time that it has got to be one of the worst things to do if one wants tobe come a Software Engineer.
 I still believe that, to this day.
 The highest formal education attainment that I got is High School.
 I have no idea where my diploma is, nor do I care about it.
 In that single semester of college, I failed all